City from the Air

 The two prominent canyons are King Street (left) and Hunter Street (right).

 Tyrrell House is at the bottom.
 Royal Newcastle Hospital at lower-left.
 Pacific Park (lower center) has consumed the eastern end of Hunter Street, where buses had a terminus, and where the most interesting little string of beachside shops once lived.
-Christchurch Cathedral (upper left) has gained its bell tower, while Wharf Road beside the harbour awaits its new role: entertaining the people who once laboured along it.
+Christchurch Cathedral (upper left) has gained its bell tower, while Wharf Road beside the harbour awaits its new role: entertaining descendents of those who once laboured along it.

 Another string of images (above and below) viewed south west, as the chopper moved onshore.